IndexNow: How Instant Indexing Works (and How to Set It Up) 2026

 • Improve thin or unhelpful content

-• Fix bad site architecture
+• Fix bad site architecture or crawl budget problems

 • Replace sitemaps or internal links